 Are you struggling with shyness or social anxiety?

-- Do you feel nervous or uncomfortable in social or performance situations such as meeting new people, going to social gatherings, being the centre of attention, or being observed while working or performing a task?
+- Feel nervous in social or performance situations?
+E.g., meeting new people, going to social gatherings, being the centre of attention, or being observed while working or performing a task?

-- Are there places or activities that you avoid due to fears of being judged, criticised, embarrassed, or humiliated?
+- Are there places or activities that you avoid due to fears of being judged, criticized, embarrassed, or humiliated?

 - Is it hard for you to do things in public when others may be watching, such as reading, public speaking, eating, writing, using public washrooms, or eating alone at a restaurant?